 I love to teach, learn and share what I know through my blog, articles, podcasts, interviews and training materials.
-I have an online store, where I sell post-processing tools, such as preset, actions and textures, along with some of my own self-published eBooks, all at very affordable prices.
+I have an online store, where I sell post-processing tools, such as preset, actions and textures, along with some of my own self-published books and video training, all at very affordable prices.
 To take a look, please head on over to the Nicolesy Store.

 You can find more of my work on the following sites:

+I didn’t begin my after-high-school career in photography.
+In fact, I decided to join the US Navy instead, and ultimately served for over eight years.
 In 2006, a few years before I separated from the military, I discovered microstock photography and decided to join some stock sites to help me grow as a photographer.
 I had purchased my first digital SLR the year before, a Nikon D2H (up until then I was using a Nikon F4 film camera), and knew I had a lot to learn about digital photography and post-processing.
-I dived into stock photography full-force and realized that I was able to actually make money at it!
-It was then that I decided to pursue photography full-time, and so in December of 2007 I separated from the military and began my career as a photographer.
+I pursued stock photography full-force and realized that I was able to actually make money at it.
+It was then that I decided to do photography full-time, and so in December of 2007 I separated from the military and began my career as a photographer.

-Over the next few years, stock proved to be a good source of income.
+Over the next few years my stock portfolio proved to be a good source of income.
 I was also regularly writing here in my blog, and had become quite active on social media.
-I found myself as a guest on podcasts, interviews, other blogs, and eventually I received a call from Peachpit Press, asking me to write my very first book for them.
-I now have six print books published through Peachpit, along with several other eBooks and self-published titles as well.
+I found myself as a guest on podcasts, interviews, other blogs, and eventually I received a call from Peachpit Press, offering me my very first book deal.
+I now have six print books traditionally published through Peachpit, along with several other eBooks and self-published print titles.

-My business slowly grew and changed, and in 2012, I knew I wanted to start moving in a different direction.
-I thoroughly enjoyed teaching and writing about photography, and decided that I was going to make a go at doing it all on my own.
-In October of 2012, I started selling presets here on my blog, and a few months later I opened up a dedicated online store, the Nicolesy Store, which is the home-base for all of my own self-published eBooks, presets, textures, and tutorials.
-While I still do stock photography on the side, my store is now the focus of my business and will continue to grow and expand over time.
+My business slowly grew and changed and in 2012 I knew I wanted to start moving in a different direction.
+I thoroughly enjoyed teaching and writing about photography and decided that I was going to make a go at doing it all on my own.
+In October of 2012 I started selling presets here on my blog, and a few months later I opened up a dedicated online store, the Nicolesy Store, which is the home-base for all of my own self-published eBooks, presets, textures, and video tutorials.